sometestingstuff/ft/README.md

 ## Dependencies

 Other than the dependencies that were required for the Webstorm template, I used JEST as my test framework and Supertest for endpoint testing.
-The library below -- which is the main focus is below.
+The other dependency is the library below -- which is the main focus.

 ## About the library